rafamrslima/100days-codeup/log.md

 ### Day 56/100
 Today I took some time to understand more about strings in Rust and I started learning about modules by doing the rustlings exercises related to it.

+### Day 57/100
+Today I spent some time learning about the Ethereum ecosystem, wallets, transactions, gas fees, and smart contract deployment using Remix IDE and Foundry framework.